Mr. Bug Goes to Town: Production

 Fleischer Studios' first feature, Gulliver's Travels, did such impressive business in its first week that Paramount president Barney Balaban ordered another feature for a Christmas 1941 release.

-Mr. Bug Goes to Town is similar in concept to Gulliver’s Travels with its large cast of characters, complicated crowd scenes, and the contrasting scale of tiny characters against the gigantic human world.
+Mr. Bug Goes to Town is similar in concept to Gulliver's Travels with its large cast of characters, complicated crowd scenes, and the contrasting scale of tiny characters against the gigantic human world.
 In Mr. Bug, the environment is central to the picture.
-While the lead characters, Hoppity the grasshopper and Honey Bee, do not lead the story as clearly as Disney characters do, it is the situation that propels the plot combined with colorful supporting comical characters.
+While the lead characters, Hoppity the grasshopper and Honey Bee, do not lead the story as clearly as Disney characters do, it is the situation that propels the plot combined with the colorful and comical supporting cast.

-Mr. Bug Goes to Town was beset by problems due to the rift between Max and Dave Fleischer that began during the production of Gulliver's Travels.
-From that point on, they communicated with each other via internal memos while working in the same building.
-Running a major animated cartoon studio solely by written communique turned out to be "a sort of tragicomedy."

-Paramount was acutely aware of the problems between the Fleischer brothers and structured their contract for the completion of Mr. Bug in an unusual way, allowing for the resignation of either brother following its completion.
-When Paramount renewed the Fleischer contract on May 24, 1941, a clause stipulated that the brothers deliver signed letters of resignation to Paramount to be used at the studio's discretion.
+The film was beset by problems due to the rift between Max and Dave Fleischer that formed during the production of Gulliver's Travels.
+From that point on, they communicated with each other via internal memos while working in the same building; Max's son Richard Fleischer remarked in 2005 that running a major animated cartoon studio solely by written communique turned out to be "a sort of tragicomedy".
+Paramount was acutely aware of these problems and structured their contract for the completion of Mr. Bug in an unusual way, allowing the resignation of either Fleischer brother following its completion.
+When Paramount renewed the contract on May 24, 1941, a clause stipulated that the brothers deliver signed letters of resignation to Paramount to be used at the studio's discretion.
 Post-production concluded in Hollywood just before Thanksgiving, and Dave tendered his resignation one month before the scheduled release.

 Mr. Bug Goes to Town was the first animated feature to give screen credit to the voice actors.
-The voices were provided by actor Stan Freed (Hoppity) and Pauline Loth (Honey).
-The supporting characters were voiced by members of the studio staff including Jack Mercer, the voice of Popeye (Mr. Bumble, Swat the Fly, Insects), and storymen Tedd Pierce (C. Bagley Beetle, Insects), Carl Meyer (Smack the Mosquito), Pinto Colvig (Mr. Creeper, Insects), Gwen Davis and Jean Rhys (Mrs. Ladybug), Mae Questel (Buzz the Beescout, Insects) and Margie Hines (Insects).
-Singer Kenny Gardner and actress Gwen Williams portrayed "The Human Ones," Songwriter Dick Dickens and his wife, Mary.
+In the starring roles of Hoppity and Honey were Stan Freed and Pauline Loth, respectively, while supporting characters were voiced by studio staff members such as Jack Mercer (Mr. Bumble, Swat the Fly, Insects), Tedd Pierce (C. Bagley Beetle, Insects), Carl Meyer (Smack the Mosquito), Pinto Colvig (Mr. Creeper, Insects), Gwen Davis and Jean Rhys (Insects), Mae Questel (Buzz the Beescout, Insects), and Margie Hines (Mrs. Ladybug).
+Singer Kenny Gardner and actress Gwen Williams portrayed "The Human Ones", Songwriter Dick Dickens and his wife, Mary.

+Songs

+Songs featured in Mr. Bug included "We're the Couple in the Castle", "Katy Did, Katy Didn't", "I'll Dance at Your Wedding (Honey Dear)" by Hoagy Carmichael and Frank Loesser, and "Boy Oh Boy" by Sammy Timberg and Loesser.